Urvin/gokaru/README.md

 # Gokaru storage server

 A [golang][golang] lightweight storage and thumbnail server.
 Storages images for further thumbnailing and any raw files you want.
-Thumbnails are creating with Mozjpeg, ZopfliPNG and WebP support.
+Thumbnails are creating with Mozjpeg, ZopfliPNG, WebP and AVIF support.

 ## Requirements